UBC-MDS/programming-in-python-for-data-science/chapters/en/module6.md

 _**Make sure you remove the hash (`#`) symbol in the coding portions of this question.
 We have commented them so that the line won't execute and you can test your code after each step.**_

+**Weight** and **mass** are 2 very different measurements althought they do get used interchangeably in everyday conversations.
+**Mass** is defined by  <a href="https://www.nasa.gov/pdf/591747main_MVW_Intro.pdf" target="_blank">NASA</a> as the amount of matter in an object, whereas, **weight** is defined as the vertical force exerted by a mass as a result of gravity (with units of Newtons).
+The function `earth_weight()` converts an object's mass to weight by multiplying it by the gravitational force acting on it.
+On Earth, the gravitational force is measured as 9.8 m/s^2.

-The function `convert_ounces()` converts ounces into pounds.
-We want to make a more versatile function by defining an argument in the function that accepts default values for the conversion rate.
-Redefine the function `convert_ounces()` so that it takes an argument with a default conversion rate of 28.35.
+We want to make a more versatile function by having the ability to calculate the weight of any object on any particular planet and not just Earth.
+Redefine the function `earth_weight()` so that it takes an argument with a default gravitational force of 9.8.

 Tasks:
-- Create a new function named `convert_mass` and given it an argument named  `conversion` which has a default value of 28.35.
+- Create a new function named `mass_to_weight` and give it an additional argument named  `g` which has a default value of 9.8.
-- Test your new function by converting 76 ounces to grams and save the results in an object named `oz_to_g`
+- Test your new function by converting the mass of 76 kg to weight on Earth and save the results in an object named `earth_weight`.
-- Test your function using an original mass of 14(kg) and convert it to pounds (lbs) using the conversion rate 2.205.
-- Save your function call to an object named kg_to_lbs
+- Test your function again but this time calculate the weight of the 76 kg object on the moon using a gravitational force of 1.62 m/s^2 and save your function call to an object named `moon_weight`.

 <codeblock id="06_08">

-- Are putting `conversion=28.35` inside the function named `cover_mass`?
+- Are putting `g=9.8` inside the function named `mass_to_weight`?
-- Are you calling `convert_mass(76)` and saving it in an object named `oz_to_g`?
+- Are you calling `mass_to_weight(76)` and saving it in an object named `earth_weight`?
-- Are you calling `convert_mass(14, 2.205)` and saving it in an object named `kg_to_lbs`?
+- Are you calling `mass_to_weight(76, 1.62)` and saving it in an object named `moon_weight`?

 </codeblock>